What Real-World Wikipedia Editing is Like

 Should you trust Wikipedia?

 Because Wikipedia can be edited by anyone at any time, academics believe it’s not a reliable source of information.
 That is true to an extent.
-You should not bet your life or your job on the information your find on Wikipedia because, at any given moment, the article you are looking at could be vandalized, inaccurate, or incomplete.
+You should not bet your life or your job on the information you find on Wikipedia because, at any given moment, the article you are looking at could be vandalized, inaccurate, or incomplete.
 However, Wikipedia volunteers and editors work very hard to maintain the neutrality and accuracy of the content, so you can generally count on what you are reading to be factual.

 –